-A law must ensure that protection extends to disclosures made publicly, including disclosures to the media, NGOs, labour unions, members of parliament, in circumstances that are clearly explained.
+A law must ensure that protection extends to disclosures made publicly or to third parties (external disclosures) including disclosures to the media, NGOs, labour unions, members of parliament, in circumstances that are clearly explained.
 There must also be protections for external disclosures in case of immediate threats, such as those to the environment, public health and safety, or where serious criminal acts have been committed.